Outsourced Accounting & Tax for Legal & Professional Services

 Legal Practice Discovery

-We map your law firm clients' trust structures, billing models, state bar requirements, and software stack.
+We map your trust structures, billing models, state bar requirements, and software stack.

 Team Selection